 The staff of power supply bureaus, such as those who inspect electricity marketing and who check and meter electricity usage, use the existing automated system for monitor electricity usage online.
 The system triggers alerts for abnormal electricity usage and provides electricity usage data.
 The system collects data about abnormal electricity usage, abnormal load, abnormal line loss, and alerts that are reported by terminals and primary sites, and builds models for analyzing the data.
 This way, relevant staff can identify electricity theft, electricity leakage, and metering device failures in real time.
 After alerts are triggered, the system builds models for analyzing abnormal electricity usage based on the current, voltage, and load before and after the alert time.
 This helps identify electricity theft, electricity leakage, and metering device failures.

-The existing automated system for metering electricity usage can monitor abnormal electricity usage.
-However, due to frequent false positives and false negatives, it is difficult to precisely identify users who steal electricity or are involved in electricity leakage.
+Information about abnormal electricity usage can be collected by using the traditional methods of identifying electricity theft and electricity leakage.
+However, due to frequent false positives and false negatives, these methods cannot precisely identify users who steal electricity or are involved in electricity leakage.
 In addition, experts need to determine the weight of each metric for the model to be built based on their knowledge and experience.
 This process is subjective.